Understanding the Cost Breakdown of Laminated Beams: Pricing, Labor, Material, and Equipment

 Learn More

 And you have an equipment amount of $66.13.
 So again, equipment is a cost category.
-Material is a cost category as well as the labor.
+Material is a cost category as well as labor.
 There is nothing in there for subcontracts.

 And that's $1,220.
-And then to the right side of that, you have some additional notes.
+And then to the right of that, you have some additional notes.
 And that is we added 50% more labor and material for the radius.

 photo of Ed Wenz